As I am now, so too you yet shall be—

 Before that covetous userer calls his loan;

-And wring from life all sweetness that you can-
+Wring from each day, all sweetness that you can-

 Then look upon each morning as a gift,

-Each breath, the air that gives your wings fair lift,
+Each breath, the air that gives your wings their lift,

 And when returned to search these aging eyes,